A bunch of small air leaks add up. Not air-sealing your home is like leaving a window or door wide open.

 What many homeowners do not realize is that it's not uncommon for a home to have the equivalent of an open window's worth of air leakage, even when every window is shut tightly!

 Heat can find its way out of the home through a wide variety of gaps, cracks, and holes in all parts of the house.
-With our blower door test and home energy audit, we can quantify how much air is leaking out of your house and pinpoint the leaks.
+With home energy audit, we can quantify how much air is leaking out of your house and pinpoint the leaks.
 From the attic to the basement, Dave Hoh's Home Comfort & Energy Experts can locate and seal air leaks all throughout the home.
 If you're interested in having us diagnose your home with our comprehensive Home Energy Audit and seal air leaks to improve home comfort, call or e-mail us today!

 We proudly offer our services all throughout New Jersey, including: Holmdel, Colts Neck, Rumson, Middletown, Howell, Brick, Manasquan, Asbury Park, Neptune, Toms River, Fair Haven, Lincroft, Little Silver, Oakhurst, Long Branch, Belmar, Red Bank, Eatontown, Point Pleasant Beach, West Long Branch and more!